sddevelopment-be/penguin-pragmatic-patterns/src/2_Productivity/Practices/pomodoro_focus.md

 ### Problem statement

-You are distract/ed by various input in your environment, causing you to not finish tasks you set out to do.
+You are distracted by various inputs from your environment, causing you to not finish tasks you set out to do.

 ### Intent